urbit/docs/docs/about/overview.md

 ### Dojo and talk

-Urbit ships with two default applications: a REPL or shell `:dojo`, and a distributed user-level message-bus `:talk`.
+Urbit ships with two default applications: a REPL and shell _Dojo_, and a distributed user-level message-bus _Hall_.
-`:talk` under the hood resembles NNTP; to the user, it looks like a self-hosted Slack or persistent IRC.
+Hall under the hood resembles NNTP; to the user, through the client _Talk_, it looks like a self-hosted Slack or persistent IRC.

-The full Urbit stack (compiler, standard library, kernel, modules, and applications) is about 25,000 lines of Hoon.
+The full Urbit stack (compiler, standard library, kernel, modules, and applications) is about 30,000 lines of Hoon.
 Urbit is patent-free and MIT licensed.